 Students in Ramla are generally from underprivileged communities where most of them never encounter English in their day-to-day lives.
 For many children in the community, having a real relationship with a young adult from abroad is a dream come true.
 Few students from the area have had the opportunity to travel abroad or interact with native English speakers.
 Throughout the school year, you’ll become a teacher, mentor and role model for Ramla’s children.

 Fellows work with students in grades 1 through 8, depending on which school you’re placed in.
 There are up to 30 students in each classroom, but most of the time you will work with smaller groups of 3-5 students.

 Fellows live in Ramla, sharing their home with a small group of other Fellows on the same program.
 Each home is equipped with a kitchen (refrigerator, microwave, oven, stove, toaster and electric kettle).
-Bedrooms are shared by two same-gender Fellows.
-Wireless Internet, air conditioning (or fans) and a clothes-washing machine are also provided.
+Bedrooms are shared.

 The BINA Center for Jewish Identity and Hebrew Culture operates a broad range of programming for Jewish young adults from around the world based on pluralistic Jewish study and community service, putting the Jewish values of “tikkun olam” (repairing the world) into action through projects focusing on coexistence, social activism and pluralistic Jewish learning.
 As a Masa Israel Teaching Fellow on a BINA program, you will have the opportunity to experience educational enrichment programming from one of Israel’s leading movements in Jewish social justice while connecting with Israeli peers working in the same communities through other BINA projects.